selwynpolit/d9book/book/ajax.md

 To see this work, place the block on a page, view the page, and click the link.
 The block will be replaced with the text "The block has totally new content now!!!".
 Try commenting out the `ReplaceCommand` and uncommenting the `AppendCommand` to see the difference.

+### Finding the AJAX commands to use with addCommand()?

+Look in `docroot/core/lib/Drupal/Core/Ajax` for a list of files.
+Each file is a class that implements a command e.g. `RedirectCommand` or `OpenModalDialogCommand`.
+Also check out the [Core AJAX Callback Commands on drupal.org - updated May 2024](https://www.drupal.org/docs/develop/drupal-apis/ajax-api/core-ajax-callback-commands)

 ## Resources
 - [Drupal API Form Element Reference with examples](https://api.drupal.org/api/drupal/elements/10)
 - [Drupal AJAX AJAX forms updated Dec 2022](https://www.drupal.org/docs/8/api/javascript-api/ajax-forms)